GitauHarrison/notes/api_flask/02_resource_representation.md

 child = Child()
-child.school('Nairobi Homeschool', 'Fries and Soda')
+child.school('Nairobi Homeschool', 'Fries and Soda') child.favourite_meal()

 worker = Parent()
-worker.work('United Nations, Nairobi', 'beans and potatoes')
+worker.work('United Nations, Nairobi', 'beans and potatoes') worker.favourite_meal()

 # -----
 # Output
 # -----

-These are my favorite meals:
+These are my favourite meals:

-At  Nairobi Homeschool we are served  Fries and Soda At  United Nations, Nairobi we eat  beans and potatoes
+At  Nairobi Homeschool we are served  Fries and Soda But, I like pork and rice.

+At  United Nations, Nairobi we eat  beans and potatoes But, I like pork and rice.
 ```

 We have defined a mixin class called `EatMixin` that provides the `favourite_meal()` method.
 The base `Human` class, together with the `EatMixin` class, are inherited by `Child` and `Parent` classes, giving them the ability to tell us what their favorite meals are at school and work.
 The mixin class here serves to provide additional behavior in other classes.